• Skip to primary navigation

 • Granulated sugar: Granulated sugar sweetens the panna cotta.

 • Cardamom: I like to use ground cardamom.
 It’s a warm spice that tastes so good with milk and other creamy recipes.
+Be sure to also try my yummy orange cardamom cake.

 • Mangoes: Use fresh or frozen mangoes.